-What are you building your business for?
+Let’s start with a key question: what are you building your business for?
 What’s in it for you?
-You have a choice between two clear alternatives: Either you’re building it with the aim to eventually sell it for capital gain, or you are building it because you never want to do anything else.
-There are no other options.
-You need to think seriously about your choice and be very clear about the implications of each option.
+This is a choice between two clear alternatives.
+You are either building it with an aim to eventually sell it at a great capital gain, or you are building it because you never want to do anything else.
+There is no in between.
+If you intend to ever sell your business, then you are planning to sell.
+You need to think about that choice deeply and be very clear in your mind about the implications of each option.

-You may be content with a small successful niche company that you don’t want to grow.
-You are probably already achieving what you want.
-There are many businesses like yours; partners who have been running a restaurant, a small factory or a dry cleaning shop for 20-30 years.
-This kind of success is admirable.
-There aren’t many tech companies that have been able to achieve 20 years—at least not ones where the owners are satisfied with their success.
-But if that describes your business, then this article is not meant for you.
+You may be very content with a very small successful niche company that you don’t want to grow.
+You are probably doing really well already in what you want to achieve.
+There are many businesses like this, partners who have been running a restaurant or a small factory or a dry cleaning shop for 20-30 years.
+This is a success to admire, there are not many businesses around in the tech industries that have been able to achieve 20 years, and where the owners are successful and happy.
+These people don’t need this article, and with respect, it isn’t meant for them.

-However, if you’re building your business with the intention of one day selling it, then decisions you make now will determine the success level of that sale.
-The price you get will depend on the criteria of the buyer, not on how you view your business.
-You need to know what those elements are and start building them into your business NOW.
+But if you are building your business with the intention of one day selling it, then decisions you make now will decide how successful that sale will be.
+The sale price you get will depend on the criteria of the buyer, not on how you view your business.
+You need to know what those elements are and start building them into your business now.

-There are certain non-negotiables that a buyer must gain when buying your company before he or she considers the cream in your offer.
+There are certain minimum requirements that a buyer must gain from buying your business before s/he considers the cream in your offering.
 These include:

-There’s also risk management, contract documents, marketing and partner relationships with suppliers and government.
-Then, when you’re ready to sell, there’s a sales process, the putting together of an ideal team, finding a broker and the sale itself.
-But the list I’ve given you contains the critical elements in terms of preparing your business to be sold at an optimum price.
+There’s more.
+There’s also risk management, contract documents, marketing, partner relationships including suppliers and government.
+And when you’re ready to sell, there’s sales process, putting together a deal team, finding a broker, and the sale itself.
+But that list above contains the critical elements in terms of preparing your business for sale at an optimum price.
 Let’s have a look at one of them in more detail.

 Does your business have the ability to grow?
-A buyer wants to see the potential that his or her investment is one that won’t remain stagnant.
-This is called scalability.
-There are three requirements for achieving scalability: repeatable processes, teachable staff, and the ability to gain market share by giving customer value.
+A buyer will want to see the potential that his/her investment in your lusty little plant can multiply.
+There are three requirements for achieving scale: repeatable, teachable and gaining market share by giving customer value.

 “If you cannot measure, you cannot repeat.
 If you cannot repeat, you cannot scale.”

-You need repeatable production processes than can quickly scale up to meet increasing demand; as well as repeatable marketing processes that support your goals.
-These processes need to be repeatable by ordinary people with average skill levels.
-If they’re not, you will lose your ability to scale; because everyone will have to be fantastic at what they do.
-(There just aren’t enough of those clever, talented people to go around)
+You need repeatable sales processes, repeatable production processes that can quickly scale up to meet increasing demand, and repeatable marketing processes that support your goals.
+You need for these processes to be repeatable by ordinary people with average skill levels because you can’t scale if everyone has to be fantastic at what they do; there just isn’t enough of those very clever and talented people to go around.

-But how do you know which processes to repeat?
-You have to measure what you do and test various options.
-Which options should you test?
-The ones that are most important to your business are those that affect growth and scale.
-This makes it an easy choice, doesn’t it?
+How do you know which processes to repeat?
+You have to measure what you do and test options.
+Which options to test?
+The ones most important to your business are those that affect growth and scale.
+Easy choice, isn’t it?